programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 )
 ```

 This should generate a website with an interactive visualization of your temporal network and open it in your default browser.
+The RStudio console might show a bunch of warnings, but those just specify that if multiple values were present for vertex attributes, the `render.d3movie()` function used the earliest attribute for each vertex.
 If all went well, it looks like this:

 <iframe src="https://cdn.rawgit.com/programminghistorian/ph-submissions/gh-pages/images/temporal-network-analysis-with-r/tna_with_r_dynamic_visualization.html" width="720" height="500"></iframe>